Varendra University

 Varendra University (VU) is a private university in Rajshahi, Bangladesh.
-It obtained approval from the Ministry of Education on March 14, 2012, and from the University Grants Commission (UGC) on March 20, 2012, under the Private University Act of 1992 and was the first UGC approved private university in Rajshahi. founders is Hafizur Rahman Khan, Chairman VU Trust.
+It obtained approval from the Ministry of Education on March 14, 2012, and from the University Grants Commission (UGC) on March 20, 2012, under the Private University Act of 1992 and was the first UGC approved private university in Rajshahi.
+The founder is Hafizur Rahman Khan, Chairman VU Trust.

-Faculties
+Schools

-There are 12 departments under seven faculties:
+There are 13 departments under four schools: